What we look for in a pupil

 The emphasis during pupillage is on training and preparing pupils for a career at the Bar.
 In common with other Commercial Chancery chambers, opportunities for pupils obtaining their own work are limited, even in the second six months pupillage.

-Pupils starting with us in October 2017 will each receive an award of at least £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.
-Details of the award for pupils commencing pupillage in October 2018 will be available on this website when applications open.
+Pupils starting with us in October 2019 will each receive an award of at least £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.